 “In Pateng, if we passed people’s houses at the time where we’re supposedly at school, people would say, ‘Teacher, why so late?
 What about our kids in school?’.
 But here, they said, ‘Teacher, come drink coffee with us’,” he said.

-The attitude has gradually shifted, he said, ever since KIAT Guru launched a pilot in Nggilat Village, Manggarai Barat to improve education service delivery by empowering communities to report on teachers’ attendance and service performance.
+The attitude has gradually shifted, he said, ever since KIAT Guru launched a pilot in Nggilat Village, Manggarai Barat to improve education service delivery in remote villages by empowering communities and tying payment of the remote area allowance with either teacher presence or teacher service quality.

-The pilot is a collaboration between the Ministry of Education and Culture, the National Team for Acceleration of Poverty Reduction (TNP2K) and the District Government of Manggarai Barat.
-It is implemented by Yayasan BaKTI, with technical support from the World Bank and funding from the Government of Australia.
+The pilot is a collaboration between the Ministry of Education and Culture, the National Team for Acceleration of Poverty Reduction (TNP2K) and governments of five districts with disadvantaged villages, including Manggarai Barat.
+It is implemented by Yayasan BaKTI, with technical support from the World Bank and funding from the Government of Australia and USAID.

 Quintus said the program has ‘awakened’ the community and the teachers, mediating them to create better solutions to improve the students’ learning.

 He said he was glad that KIAT Guru made children the core of the program, consulting with them first and foremost before the pilot started by asking children to assess learning support provided by their teachers and the community members.
 It was in line with his own understanding that adults should enter the children’s mind and their world instead of treating them like object.

 “We have to think of them as our own children.
 Enter their world, get to know them as each of them is unique and have different levels of ability.
 If we bring them into our ideal mind, we would lose our temper,” he said.